Nursing homes to get rapid COVID-19 tests

 The U.S. Department of Health and Human Services announced July 14 that it would distribute diagnostic test instruments and tests to 2,000 facilities, initially focusing on nursing homes in COVID-19 hotspots and facilities deemed to have an elevated risk of COVID-19 outbreaks.

-Centers for Medicare and Medicaid Services Administrator Seema Verma the following week announced the Trump administration wants to mandate weekly testing of nursing-home staff members and “visitors” in states with a minimum 5% COVID-19 positivity rate.
+Centers for Medicare and Medicaid Services Administrator Seema Verma the following week announced the Trump administration wants to mandate weekly testing of nursing-home staff members and “visitors” in states with a minimum 5 percent COVID-19 positivity rate.

 Following the weekly testing, Verma said, the administration would recommend that visitation resume, so long as facilities are free of the virus for two weeks.